 The hormone, ACTH, stimulates the adrenal gland to secrete large amounts of cortisol into the bloodstream.
 This action causes a euphoric response in the brain as well as a potent anti-inflammatory effect at the tissue level.

 ACTH stimulates secretion of the glucocorticoid steroid hormones from the adrenal cortex cells, especially in the zona fasciculata of adrenal glands.
 ACTH acts by binding to cell surface ACTH receptors, which are located primarily on the adrenocortical cells of the adrenal cortex.
-The ACTH receptor is a seven membrane spanning G protein- oupled receptor.
+The ACTH receptor is a seven membrane-spanning G protein- coupled receptor.
 Upon ligand binding, the receptor undergoes conformation changes to stimulate the enzyme adenylyl cyclase, which does lead to an increase in intracellular cAMP and subsequent activation of protein kinase.